med6ba/medba-portfolio-v1/README.md

 2. Open the project folder in your code editor.

-3. Open the `en.html` or `fr.html` files in a browser to view the portfolio.
+3. Open the `index.html` in a browser to view the portfolio.

 ## Contributing